Mayo Clinic recognizes new named professors

 Keith Josephs, M.D.
 (TY ’98, N ’01, MD ’02, CTSA ’08), Department of Neurology, Mayo Clinic in Rochester

-Dr. Josephs is the inaugural recipient of the Ani Professorship in Alzheimer’s Disease Research, which was established by Sendi Bingei of Singapore in honor of his late mother, who had Alzheimer’s disease and was a Mayo Clinic patient.
+Dr. Josephs is the inaugural recipient of the Ani Professorship in Alzheimer’s Disease Research, which was established by an anonymous benefactor in honor of his late mother who suffered from Alzheimer’s disease and was a Mayo Clinic patient.

 Dr. Josephs is the principal investigator or co-investigator of multiple NIH grants.
 He has given presentations on his work nationally and internationally, and authored over 500 journal articles, book chapters, abstracts and other written publications.
 His research focuses on the relationship between clinical diagnoses, neuroimaging, and the neuropathological underpinnings accounting for Alzheimer’s and other neurodegenerative diseases.
 He is a fellow of the American Neurological Association, and he received the Judson Darland Prize for Outstanding Research from the American Philosophical Society.